![]() |

 Creates an iterator for the specified plain array.

-in which case the iterator will be immediately initialized such that cxIteratorValid() returns false
+The array can be NULL, in which case the iterator will be immediately initialized such that cxIteratorValid() returns false.

 This iterator yields the addresses of the array elements.
 If you want to iterator over an array of pointers, you can use cxIteratorPtr() to create an iterator which directly yields the stored pointers.